cubiq/ComfyUI_IPAdapter_plus/README.md

 Download or git clone this repository inside `ComfyUI/custom_nodes/` directory.

-The pre-trained models are available on [huggingface](https://huggingface.co/h94/IP-Adapter), download and place them in the `ComfyUI/custom_nodes/ComfyUI_IPAdapter_plus/models` directory.
+The pre-trained models are available on [huggingface](https://huggingface.co/h94/IP-Adapter), download and place them in the `ComfyUI/models/ipadapter` directory (create it if not present).
+You can also use any custom location setting an `ipadapter` entry in the `extra_model_paths.yaml` file.

+Note: the legacy `ComfyUI/custom_nodes/ComfyUI_IPAdapter_plus/models` is still supported and it will be ignored only if the global directory is present.

 For SD1.5 you need:

 - [ip-adapter_sd15.bin](https://huggingface.co/h94/IP-Adapter/resolve/main/models/ip-adapter_sd15.bin)
-- [ip-adapter_sd15_light.bin](https://huggingface.co/h94/IP-Adapter/blob/main/models/ip-adapter_sd15_light.bin), use this when text prompt is more important than reference images
+- [ip-adapter_sd15_light.bin](https://huggingface.co/h94/IP-Adapter/blob/main/models/ip-adapter_sd15_light.safetensors), use this when text prompt is more important than reference images
 - [ip-adapter-plus_sd15.bin](https://huggingface.co/h94/IP-Adapter/resolve/main/models/ip-adapter-plus_sd15.bin)
 - [ip-adapter-plus-face_sd15.bin](https://huggingface.co/h94/IP-Adapter/resolve/main/models/ip-adapter-plus-face_sd15.bin)
 - [ip-adapter-full-face_sd15.bin](https://huggingface.co/h94/IP-Adapter/resolve/main/models/ip-adapter-full-face_sd15.bin)
+- [ip-adapter_sd15_vit-G.bin](https://huggingface.co/h94/IP-Adapter/resolve/main/models/ip-adapter_sd15_vit-G.bin), this model requires the vit-bigG image encoder (the SDXL one below)

 For SDXL you need:
 - [ip-adapter_sdxl.bin](https://huggingface.co/h94/IP-Adapter/resolve/main/sdxl_models/ip-adapter_sdxl.bin)